 Examines childhood and youth as phases of social life actively constructed by young people and adults in context of structural inequalities of age, race, class, gender, and sexuality.
 Studies scholarly, popular cultural, and literary representations of the lives and experiences of children and youth.

-Prerequisites: SOAN 200, SOAN 202, SOAN 204, or instructor permission.
+Prerequisites: SOAN 100, or SOAN 102, and one 200-level SOAN course, or by permission.
 Offered in alternate years.